uidaholib/pages-collection/README.md

 ## Features

-### export directory
+### data export directory

-autogenerate metadata export formats for sharing or ingest into specific other tools.
+The project automatically generates versions of you metadata that are exposed in the `/data/` directory for sharing or ingest into other tools.
+Visualizations such as the table and subjects make use of the json stored in `/data`.